 You can download our full submission:

 Brunswick Street offers a unique opportunity to leverage the great work of the City of Moreland and VicRoads/DoT regarding a trial of protected bicycle lanes on Sydney Road.
 VicRoads/DoT managed a two year consultation with the Council, community and traders, with the outcome that the City of Moreland voted to support a trial on a section of Sydney Road.
-The State Government blocked any trial until after the Level Crossing Removal project on the Upfield Line had been completed, which is years away.
+The State Government deferred any trial until after the Level Crossing Removal project on the Upfield Line has been completed.
 However, the extensive work completed to date deserves a trial on a tram-based shopping street, somewhere in Melbourne.

 This means that we in the City of Yarra have an opportunity to offer Brunswick Street as a location for a trial, with funding sourced from the DoT and TAC.
 The trial could use low-cost relocatable level-access tram stops, as demonstrated in Toronto:

 You can download our proposal for a trial in Brunswick Street: